JacobDGrieco/PokemonPGC/README.md

 > **Unofficial fan project.** Pokémon and all related names/images are trademarks of The Pokémon Company, Nintendo, Game Freak, etc. This is a personal hobby tool with no commercial affiliation.

 > **PROJECT IS STILL WIP!!!** I'm currently working to add all data for each game, but the general idea is pretty much done.
 Commits will be pretty often as I'm adding the data, fixing little bugs I notice, changing things around, and adding new features.
-Once all data is added properly and I don't notice any bugs, and official release will be created.
+Once all data is added properly and I don't notice any bugs, an official release will be created.

-> **I'm working towards making this a public website.** Once I can get an official release here on GitHub, I will be looking into get a domain name and everything surrounding that completed so that we can have a public website for all to enjoy together and you won't have to worry about installing your own local version if you don't want to.
+> **I'm working towards making this a public website.** Once I can get an official release here on GitHub, I will be looking into get a domain name and everything surrounding that completed so that we can have a public website for all to enjoy together.
+And you won't have to worry about installing your own local version if you don't want to, which I know I don't always want to do for a simple tracker.

 ---